On the foundations and applications of Lorentz-Finsler Geometry: Lorentz-Finsler applied to classical geometries

 The systematic computation of the so-defined c-boundary for a standard stationary spacetime was carried out by Flores et al. in \cite{FHS11} (see \cite{Ha01} for a previous study of the static case).
 This research provided some remarkable links between the c-boundary and others boundaries that could be defined in the Riemannian and in the Finslerian setting.

-The links with the Riemannian setting appeared when considering the c-boundary of a product $(\R\times S, g=-dt^2+g_0)$.
-For a Riemannian manifold $(S,g_0)$, one can consider the following three general boundaries: the basic Cauchy one for incomplete metrics, the celebrated Gromov's compactification for any complete Riemannian manifold \cite{Gr, Gromov} and the Busemann one for Cartan-Hadamard manifolds.
+Following \cite{FHS11}, the links with the Riemannian setting appeared when considering the c-boundary of a product $(\R\times S, g=-dt^2+g_0)$.
+For a Riemannian manifold $(S,g_0)$, one can consider the following three general boundaries: the basic Cauchy one for incomplete metrics, the celebrated Gromov's compactification for any complete Riemannian manifold \cite{Gr, Gromov} and the Busemann one for Cartan-Hadamard manifolds (i.e., simply connected Riemannian manifolds with non-positive sectional curvature).

 Essentially, Gromov's identify each $x\in S$ with $d_x+\R$, that is, the distance function $d_x$ to $x$, up to an (additive) constant.
-Then, $S$ can be regarded as a subset of the space of Lipschitz functions on $S$ up to a constant,.
+Then, $S$ can be regarded as a subset of the space of Lipschitz functions on $S$ up to a constant.
 As this space is compact, the compactification of $M$ is attained just by taking the closure therein, being Gromov's boundary the frontier points.

-Busemann compactification provides a sphere at infinite (computable by using {\em Busemann functions}) for any Cartan-Hadamard manifold, as proven by Eberlein and O'Neill \cite{EO}, and turns out equivalent to Gromov's for them.
-As also proven by Flores et al., the construction is generalizable to any complete Riemannian manifold, now using Busemann-type functions on diverging curves.

-Putting a suitable topology, this generalized {\em Busemann boundary} naturally matches with the spacetime c-boundary and may be non-Hausdorff in some patological cases.
-It is worth pointing out than, in these cases Gromov boundary presents akward properties too.
-When Busemann's is Hausdorff, however, Gromov and Busemann boundaries are equivalent and become the natural Rieamannian counterpart to the c-boundary.
+Busemann compactification provides a sphere at infinite (computable by using {\em Busemann functions}) for any Cartan-Hadamard manifold, as proven by Eberlein and O'Neill \cite{EO}.
+It turns out equivalent to Gromov's for these spaces.
+As proven in \cite{FHS11}, the construction is generalizable to any complete Riemannian manifold, now using Busemann-type functions on diverging curves.
+Using a suitable topology, this generalized {\em Busemann boundary} naturally matches with the spacetime c-boundary and may be non-Hausdorff in some patological cases.
+It is worth pointing out that, in these cases Gromov boundary presents awkward properties, as the existence of points in the boundary non-reachable as limits of continuous curves in the manifold (see \cite[Figures 2, 3]{Sa22}).
+When Busemann's is Hausdorff, however, Gromov and Busemann boundaries are equivalent and become the natural Riemannian counterpart to the c-boundary.

 Moreover, for incomplete Riemannian metrics the Cauchy boundary can be naturally added to both Gromov and Busemann boundaries.
 When considering the c-boundary of the product spacetime, this Cauchy boundary admits a natural interpretation in terms of {\em naked singularities} (associated with the lack of global hyperbolicity).